How To Adjust A Rolex Watch Band

 To tell if a Rolex watch is fake, you will need to check the serial number on the watch and contact the Rolex headquarters for confirmation.
 There are two numbers listed on the case of a Rolex watch, they are the serial number and the reference number.
 The serial number tells when they made the watch while the reference number indicates the type of watch.

-See also How Does A Smartwatch Work? -- A Complete Guide
+See also How Much Does A Rolex Service Cost?

 Normally, Rolex owners register the serial numbers with Rolex USA, and they report it as lost or stolen using the serial number if that happens.
 Therefore, when you contact Rolex headquarters with the watch’s serial number, you’ll be informed of the status of the watch.
 It also helps you confirm the originality of the watch.